beatrizsmerino/adventjs/challenge-02/README.md

 # [Challenge 02:](https://adventjs.dev/challenges/02)</br>[Help the elf to list the gifts](https://adventjs.dev/challenges/02)

 What a mess 😵!
 An elf is helping Santa Claus.
-He thought it would come to him already ordered from each gift how many units he should get.... and he got a letter ✉️ Help him out!
+He thought it would come to him already ordered from each gift how many units he should get... and he got a letter ✉️ Help him out!

 ## Description